 Recruiting is slowly changing: Over the past 5 years, we have observed recruiting and hiring in major ASX-listed and FT500 organisations becoming more urgent and more agile.
 Companies like IBM, GE, and Mitre have all been scaling up rapidly using agile recruiting.

 Agile recruiting is a new way of recruiting: It’s more scientific and it is diametrically opposed to standard recruiting.

-Businesses are switching to agile recruiting because it’s simpler, faster and more precision model of recruiting for your pricing department.
+Businesses are switching to agile recruiting because it’s a simpler, faster and more precise model of recruiting for your pricing department.
 Business leaders are also choosing agile recruiting because of the increasing legal exposure attached to standard recruiting, including:

 - Heavy reliance on subjective opinion, speculation and gut feel

 - A depersonalised process

 - Static and rudimentary trading practices, hedging against risk by creating an illusion of competition between recruiters and suppliers

 - A zero-sum game – if I acquire the best person, then my competitors will lose